Economist: Trump is 'playing with fire' on trade

 Party People is a new podcast from CNN where a pair of conservative CNN contributors talk to influential voices about the future of conservatism and the Republican party.

-(CNN)The founder of the conservative think tanks Club for Growth and Heritage Foundation said President Donald Trump is taking a huge risk when it comes to trade.
+(CNN)The founder of the conservative think tank Club for Growth and an economist at the Heritage Foundation said President Donald Trump is taking a huge risk when it comes to trade.

-"On trade, I think he's playing with fire here," economist Stephen Moore told hosts Kevin Madden and Mary Katharine Ham on CNN's Party People podcast.
+"On trade, I think he's playing with fire here," CNN Economic Analyst Stephen Moore told hosts Kevin Madden and Mary Katharine Ham on CNN's Party People podcast.
 "And I think the idea of a tariff against Mexico is a terrible idea.
 I think it would hurt Mexico a lot, and I think it would hurt American consumers as well.
 We don't need a trade war with Mexico."

 The White House has floated the idea of imposing a 20% tax on imports from Mexico, in order to pay for Trump's proposed southern border wall.
 However, the White House says Trump is weighing other options.